usnistgov/tcp_c2_rviz/Readme.md

 ----

 Michaloski, John L. (Fed)
-1/13/2017 2:36:12 PM
+1/16/2017 1:41:02 PM
 MotomanRvizReadme.docx

-This document presents a Command and Control (C&C) text based interface for communicating with Robot Operating System (ROS) package thjat interfaces to an ROS RVIZ visualation of a robot (currently only Motoma SI20D).
+This document presents a Command and Control (C&C) text based interface for communicating with Robot Operating System (ROS) package thjat interfaces to an ROS RVIZ visualation of a robot (currently only Motoma SI20D and Fanuc LRMate 200id).
 This implementation offers robot controllers that are not ROS based the ability to simulate robot motion that is displayed in RVIZ.
 It uses the Unified Robot Description Format (URDF) to provide the ROS parameter "robot_description" used by RVIZ to draw and control the robot.
 The tested version information for the ROS implementation is:
  - ROS indigo
  - OS - Ubuntu 12.04 (64-bit)
  - Boost ASIO
- - Package versions in Appendix I
-The text based C&C interface appear at the end of the document.
+ - Package versions at the end of the document.
 Note many of the packages don't appear to be used but are included as a dependency by other packages.
+The text based C&C interface appear later in the document.
 #Software Architecture
-The ROS software is minimalistic as possible.
-You will need ROS, RVIZ, joint_state_publisher, and robot_transform packages installed, but these are part of the main distribution so this should not be an issue.
+The ROS software is as minimalistic as possible.
+You will need ROS, RVIZ, joint_state_publisher, and robot_transform packages installed, but these are part of the main distribution or ROS so this should not be an issue.
 RVIZ reads the robot_description ROS parameter to determine how and where to display a robot.
 Using this robot_description ROS parameter the cmdinterpreter package understands the joint configuration of the robot.
 The command and control interface to the RVIZ robot is only through joints.
 (However, the ability to send RVIZ markers which required poses (position and orientation) is available, but is not documented at this time.)
 The cmdinterpreter package advertises joint value updates to the /nist_controller/robot/joint_states topic which is read by the joint_state_publisher package.

 <CENTER>